booniepepper/adventofcode-solutions/README.md

 * Read the input from a file
 * Print results to stdout

-Mostly because in some languages, IO is something I haven't done before.
+In some languages IO is new to me.

-Spoilers ahead!
+# Spoilers ahead!

+I'm not caring too much about reformatting, "production quality," or finding the absolute best performing algorithm in these, so take all code, especially its quality, with a grain of salt.

 [Solutions](https://hiljusti.github.io/adventofcode-2020/solutions)